darklaunch/darklaunch.com/blog/2011/12/12/javascript-hungarian-notation-variable-prefix-naming-convention.md

-<p>Hungarian Notation is a language agnostic naming convention that prefixes variables with the variable's type.
-This allows the reader to determine the type and use of a variable by such an identifier.</p>
+Hungarian Notation is a language agnostic naming convention that prefixes variables with the variable's type.
+This allows the reader to determine the type and use of a variable by such an identifier.

-<p>JavaScript Hungarian Prefixes:</p>
+JavaScript Hungarian Prefixes:

 <ul>
 <li>a - array</li>